 Leaving your new found home abroad and coming back to life in the U.S. is often as confusing a time as going abroad.
 Below are some important steps and options to keep in mind as you go through the third phase of study abroad.
 The Global Education Office will work with you upon return to process your experiences, and to help you readjust to life at the College.
-Make sure to attend the Re-entry Events sponsored by GEO.
+Make sure to attend any returnee events sponsored by GEO.